markd2/MarkDnD/CandlekeepMysteries/kandlekeep-dekonstruction.md

   - drains in one minute
   - see dead skitterwidget at the bottom
 * Hidden in the wreckage is an undamaged Ring of Telekinesis that Stonky dropped
+  - looks like a bolt, but the only undamaged one in there

 #### U6  Workshop